 Hours of Operation

-Between September and May, all academic departments in the College of Education and Human Services will be open Monday through Friday from 8:30 a.m. – 4:30 p.m.
+Between September and May, all academic departments in the College for Education and Engaged Learning will be open Monday through Friday from 8:30 a.m. – 4:30 p.m.

 During the summer months, from June through August, the University is closed on Fridays.
 College departments and offices are open Monday through Thursday from 8:00 a.m. – 5:30 p.m.